 - Willingness to engage deeply with evidence that defies easy explanation or traditional categorisation.

 Arbitrators must be prepared not only to apply established legal principles, but to reason through novel questions at the frontier of science and law.
 This is not a passive role.
-It requires active engagement with complexity and a recognition that, in many cases, the "right" answer may itself be provisional - subject to revision and evolution as scientific understanding advances.
+It requires active engagement with complexity and a recognition that, in many cases, the "right" answer may itself be provisional and subject to revision and evolution as scientific understanding advances.

 Conclusion